code-mattclaffey/performance-kit/01-fouc-vs-foic/readme.md

 # FOUC vs FOIC

 ## FOIC (“flash of invisible content”)
-In a nutshell, FOIC is when your browser is loading a font it does not have.
+In a nutshell, FOIC is when the browser is loading a font it does not have.
 While this is happening, the browser will paint all the text but it will appear hidden on the page until the font has loaded.
-Once loaded, the browser will re-paint & re-layout the text correctly.
+Once loaded, the browser will re-paint the text correctly.
 [See example](https://cloud.githubusercontent.com/assets/1369170/19876828/0aa7d0d6-9f97-11e6-86c8-b7e2c80a9986.gif)

 ## FOUC (“flash of unstyled content”)
 FOUC paints the fallback font and waits until the font has loaded.
 Once loaded the browser will re-paint.
 [See example](https://cloud.githubusercontent.com/assets/1369170/19876827/0aa5c8d6-9f97-11e6-81a2-13fa35f6bbc9.gif)